 WE DO NOT RECOMMEND OR SUPPORT OPEN-LOOP HEATING SYSTEMS

-The temperature requirements for healthy domestic hot water and the low temperature needs of your radiant floor are very different.
-This opinion is based upon our experience along with the national, state and university studies and warnings.
+The temperature requirements for healthy domestic hot water and the low temperature needs of your radiant floor heating are very different.
+This opinion is based upon our experience along with the national, state, and university studies and warnings.

-The federal Centers for Disease Control websites (www.cdc.gov) say that 8,000 to 18,000 people contract Legionnaires' disease each year, with the illness fatal in 5%-30% of the cases.
+The federal Centers for Disease Control website (www.cdc.gov) reports that 8,000 to 18,000 people contract Legionnaires' disease each year, with the illness fatal in 5%-30% of the cases.